Cocolabs-SAS/cocorico/README.md

 Or in case of error with tarball (slower):

     php composer.phar install --prefer-source -vvv

+This command will ask you the values of some of your application parameters.
+You will find more informations on them in the following chapter.

+### Set your application parameters

+  See `app/config/parameters.yml.dist`

 ### Configure project

-Copy and Paste web/.htaccess.dist and rename it to web/.htaccess.
+Copy and paste web/.htaccess.dist and rename it to web/.htaccess.
 (It's configured by default for dev environment).

 ### Initialize the SQL and NoSQL database

 #### SQL database initialisation: